syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Using AutoGeneratingItem event

-You can also set ItemsSource for autocomplete editor by using [ItemsSource] property in the `AutoCompleteItem`.
+You can also set ItemsSource for autocomplete editor by using [ItemsSource] property in the `DataFormAutoCompleteItem`.

 {% tabs %}
 {% highlight c# %}